-At the turn of the century the Fort Leavenworth Schools were designed Common School District #81.
+At the turn of the century, the Fort Leavenworth Schools were designed Common School District #81.
 It is the only Kansas school district wholly within the boundaries of a military reserve, although funding for the Fort schools is the same as all other public schools in the State of Kansas.
 The school district was reorganized again in 1965 and became known as Unified School District #207.
-The district is operated and financed like all other Kansas public schools.

 The District’s Accomplishments